 Andrew Geoffrey Vineyards is located towards the top of Diamond Mountain Road and has some of the best views in the entire northern part of Napa Valley.
-This is one of those awesome hillside Napa Vineyards that only those “in the know” will ever discover.
-Join their mailing list!
+This is one of those under-the-radar hillside Napa Vineyards that only those “in the know” will ever discover.
 This site is vineyard only as there is no winery located here – rather the wines are made at a small winery in the southern part of the valley.

 This vineyard is predominately planted to Cabernet Sauvignon with smaller quantities of the lesser used locally Bordeaux varietals including Cabernet Franc and Petit Verdot.
 The name of the winery comes from the first names of the owner Peter Thompson’s two sons.

 Visits are for collectors and serious wine enthusiasts and are always conducted with Peter.
 Typically you will meet him at the intersection of Highway 29 and Diamond Mountain Road and then you will proceed up the mountain to his actual vineyard.
 This is the only mountain vineyard in Napa that we have visited in which you have to hike on a well cleared trail among the brush to actually reach the vineyard.
 Once here, you can relax on the 1000 square foot redwood deck.
 The 13+ acre vineyard sits at almost 2000 feet and does receive some snow each year.
 One year there was enough snow to take sleds down the hill in between the vine rows!